In loving memory of those fellow writers who made it OK for me to be a writer too:

 The writers’ group was associated with the Neighborhood Writing Alliance which regularly published the Journal of Ordinary Thought.
 Susan submitted our work whenever there was a call for submission.
 All writers in the alliance were guaranteed to appear in that journal at least once a year so it was not so big a deal to be published in it.
 But when I opened that first journal I had been accepted to, my story was on page one.
 I could not believe someone like me would have their writing displayed to prominently.

 My first public reading, just like the one we are participating in tonight, was as a member of Susan’s group.
 We were at the Uptown public library in Chicago.
-She took my hand and walked me up to the podium, kept her arm around me as she introduced me, and then sat down to let me speak.
+She took my hand and walked me up to the lectern, kept her arm around me as she introduced me, and then sat down to let me speak.
 I could barely read it, stammering and feeling so embarrassed and naked by my raw words, words I still speak today but no longer back away from.
-I finished to thundering applause; I finished to murmurs, “I didn’t know she could write like that”; I finished to Susan hugging my so tight I cried; I finished as a writer.
+I finished to thundering applause; I finished to murmurs, “I didn’t know she could write like that”; I finished to Susan hugging me so tight I cried; I finished knowing I was a writer.

 The last thing I am going to say about Susan is my regret.
 I had not seen her since I left Chicago in 2003 and I had barely talked to her in all that time.
 There was a memorial service held at that library two weeks ago by former members of the writers’ group and people she had taught to read.
 They read her work, words I haven’t heard in 13 years, and I missed it.
 And so I finish here tonight in honor and in gratitude to the woman who freed my voice and gave me permission to be a writer by reading one of her poems.